Shaun the Sheep: Video games

+A game entitled Home Sheep Home: Farmageddon Party Edition was released in October 2019 for Nintendo Switch and PC, shortly after the similarly titled A Shaun the Sheep Movie: Farmageddon.
+It was later released for PlayStation and Xbox consoles in 2023.
+The game includes multiplayer-supported remasters of Home Sheep Home and Home Sheep Home 2, as well as a selection of new multiplayer minigames loosely based on the events of the movie.
+The PC version was released as an update to the existing PC port of Home Sheep Home 2.

+Shaun the Sheep characters appear in The Sandbox, an NFT-based 3D open world game.

 In 2021, Shaun the Sheep was added to RollerCoaster Tycoon Touch.

 Theatre

 On 9 March 2011, Shaun the Sheep made its live theatre debut in Shaun's Big Show.
 The 100-minute (1 hour and 40 minute) long musical/dance show features all the regular characters, including Bitzer, Shirley, and Timmy.

 In 2015, Shaun starred in Snow White and the Seven Dwarfs pantomime at Bristol Hippodrome.

 Promotional

 On 26 September 2013, the International Rugby Board and Aardman Animations announced that Shaun and other characters from the franchise would be used in a merchandising programme to promote the 2015 Rugby World Cup to children.

 In 2015, Shaun the Sheep appeared as the face of the "Holidays at Home are Great" initiative.
 In the advert, seeing the Farmer going away, Shaun and the flock decide to have their own holiday around the UK before the Farmer gets back.

-In August 2022, The European Space Agency announced that Shaun would fly aboard the Artemis 1 mission which launched on 16 November 2022. and landed on December 11.
+In August 2022, The European Space Agency announced that Shaun would fly aboard the Artemis 1 mission which launched on 16 November 2022.
+Shaun returned to Earth on December 11 when the Orion capsule reentered the atmosphere and splashed down.

+In May 2023, Natural England and Aardman Animations launched a new campaign for the countryside code, with Shaun the Sheep being the face of the campaign that tries to encourage young people and children to "respect, protect and enjoy" the countryside.